 2012 China GDP: 7.5% (economic forecast by Central Bank of China)

 The slowdown in China and Europe is affecting other nations in Asia, namely Japan, Singapore, South Korea, and Malaysia.
-The drop-off in exports reported by … Read More
+The drop-off in exports reported by each … Read More

 This morning comes the news that the European Central Bank (ECB) has just cut interest rates again (for the second straight month) to one percent—the lowest level on record for the ECB.
 There is immense pressure on European leaders and the International Monetary Fund to bail out the troubled eurozone countries.
 The easiest way to bail them out is to issue more euros, somethingGermanyhas been steadfastly against.
 Increasing the money supply has been one of the Federal Reserve’s tools to stimulate growth in the U.S. during the recession.